-Earning a berth in the NCAA tournament is difficult.
+Earning a berth in the NCAA men's basketball tournament is difficult.
 Stringing those appearances together is even more demanding.

-But four teams have active ongoing streaks that have lasted two decades.
-It’s been more than 20 years since Kansas, Duke, Michigan State or Gonzaga missed the NCAA tournament.
+But three schools have active streaks that have lasted two decades.
+It’s been more than 20 years since Kansas, Michigan State or Gonzaga missed the NCAA tournament.

 Here’s a look at the longest active NCAA tournament streaks.

-Kansas’ ongoing streak is the longest in NCAA history, currently two years longer than North Carolina’s run of 27 straight appearances from 1975 through 2001.
+Kansas’ ongoing streak is the longest in NCAA history, currently five years longer than North Carolina’s run of 27 straight appearances from 1975 through 2001.

 NOTHING BUT NET: The NET rankings, explained

 This Kansas streak really begins in the 1980s.
 In 1988, Larry Brown coached Kansas to a national championship.
 Danny Manning had 31 points and 18 rebounds, leading the Jayhawks to a win over Oklahoma.
 After the win, Brown left to coach the NBA’s San Antonio Spurs and Roy Williams became the head coach of the Jayhawks.
 In his first season at the helm, Kansas missed the NCAA tournament due to an NCAA-imposed postseason ban for recruiting violations.